Keith-PVL/keithmcintosh.github.io/tempposts/ 2015-04-19-in-which-i-make-a-dick-of-myself-at-the-theatre.md

 ---
 layout: post
-title: 'In Which I Make A Dick Of Myself at The Theatre'
+title: "In Which I Make A Dick Of Myself at The Theatre"
 date: 19-Apr-2015
 categories: tbd
 ---